- Verify Eligibility and Prepare Application Materials

 - Mandatory for International Students: Social Security Card, or your receipt from the Social Security Administration.
 Eligible international students need a Social Security Card in order to start an on-campus job in the U.S. Review employment requirements listed here if you are an international student.

-All hiring paperwork must be printed, completed, and submitted to the One Stop, located in the McCormick Tribune Campus Center (MTCC), room 106.
-Office hours are 8:30 a.m. to 5 p.m., Monday-Friday.
+All hiring paperwork must be printed, completed, and submitted to the Student Employment Office, located in the IIT Tower, room 2C8-1 (second floor), between noon and 5 p.m., Monday-Thursday.

 If all paperwork is submitted correctly and the confidentiality agreement is submitted, you and your supervisor will receive an email from the Student Employment Office with the subject “Payroll Authorization Finalized,” indicating that you can start to work at your on-campus job.
 Before you start your on-campus job, please view the Student Employment Handbook.